-The Town contributes to a deferred compensation plan created in accordance with Internal Revenue Service Code Section 457 through the International City Management Association Retirement Corporation (ICMA-RC).
+The Town contributes to a deferred compensation plan created in accordance with Internal Revenue Service Code Section 457 through MissionSquare Retirement.
 The plan, available to all full-time Town employees, permits them to defer a portion of their salary, in addition to Town contributions, until future years.
 The deferred compensation is not available to employees until termination, retirement, death or unforeseen emergency.
-The plan is being maintained by ICMA Retirement Corporation.